Heist film: Characteristics of the genre

 Over time filmmakers have taken these characteristics and changed them to create interesting plays on the genre.
-For example, Reservoir Dogs (1992) skips the planning and execution of the heist, choosing instead to focus exclusively on the aftermath.
+For example, Reservoir Dogs (1992) skips the execution of the heist and most of its planning, choosing instead to focus almost exclusively on the aftermath.
 Another example of this is The Italian Job (1969), which shows the planning and execution of the heist but doesn't fully show the aftermath.
+The teen comedy The Perfect Score (2004) concerns high-school students attempting to steal the answers to the SAT tests rather than valuables.

-While those characteristics stand as the defining characteristics of the genre, there are other tropes and trends which frequently appear.
-One such trend is the failure of the heist due to some failing of the criminals involved in the heist.
-These failings include one of the criminals in the heist getting injured during the heist, or one of the criminals betraying the others during or after the heist.
-This trend started as a result of the initial films in the genre being made in Hollywood during the Motion Picture Production Code.
-Under the code, criminals were not allowed to get away with crime, so the heists in these early movies all fail, establishing it as a trend in the genre.
-In the years since the code filmmakers have made heist films where the criminals get away; however, the trope of failed heists still exists in modern films.
+Other tropes of the genre include the failure of the heist due to fate, or the traits of the criminals involved.
+Among them is one of the participants getting injured during the heist, or betraying the others during or after.
+This trend started as a result of the initial films in the genre being made in Hollywood during the Motion Picture Production Code, which prohibited criminals from getting away with their crime.
+While this has changed since the disappearance of the code, the trope of failed heists still remains.
 One of the most dynamic examples is Reservoir Dogs, which focuses solely on trying to figure out which of their group members betrayed them after a failed heist.
-Another popular trope is "one last job", whereby a criminal looking to stop being a criminal enlists the team to do one last heist so they will have money for the rest of their life.
-This can be seen in early films such as The Asphalt Jungle (1950) as well as more recent films like Heat (1995).
+Another popular trope is "one last job", whereby a criminal looking to quit the life enlists the team to commit one last heist so they will have money for the rest of their days.
+This can be seen in early films such as The Asphalt Jungle (1950) as well as more recent like Heat (1995).